expo/expo/guides/Developing Expo Go.md

 - Install [direnv](http://direnv.net/)
 - Clone this repo; we recommend cloning it to a directory whose full path does not include any spaces (you should clone all the submodules with `git clone --recurse-submodules`)
 - Run `yarn` in the root directory.
-- Run `npm run setup:native` in the root directory.
+- Run `yarn setup:native` in the root directory.
 - Run `yarn build` in the `packages/expo` directory.

 ### iOS